RichardWang2127/nbline01_flash/README.md

 Password: nbline01

-For bugs, please submit issues, for wanted functions, please pull request.
+For bugs, please submit issues.
+For wanted functions, please submit at pull requests(recommended), or you can submit at issues.

 You may edit code, but please add original author's name.
 Selling is not allowed!

 Author: 宁波轨道交通1号线(Bilibili).
-Latest update(this file): Aug.10, 2024.
+Latest update(readme.md): Sep.
+14, 2024.

 Latest update(code):
 20240729